SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking.md

 The PillarboxPlayer framework offers a way to track an item during playback.
 This mechanism is mostly useful to gather analytics, perform Quality of Service (QoS) monitoring or save the current playback position into a local history, for example.

 You define which data is required by a tracker as well as its life cycle by creating a new class type and conforming it to the ``PlayerItemTracker`` protocol.
+This can be achieved in a few steps discussed below.

 ### Design data required by your tracker